 AP Mentoring is an online teacher-to-teacher professional support program that allows teachers looking to enhance their instruction to work with experienced teachers who have a record of classroom success.
-The program is offered in three subjects: AP Computer Science Principles, AP English Literature & Composition, and AP U.S. History.
+The program is offered in the following subjects: AP Computer Science A, AP Computer Science Principles, AP English Literature and Composition, AP U.S. Government and Politics, and AP U.S. History.
 AP Mentoring offers two options:

 - Offers 10 sessions, hosted throughout the school year